Knowledge Base Articles

 Simulating in BobCAD-CAM:

-The BobCAD simulation is a quick tool to view how a part will be cut when the current toolpath in the CAM Tree is being ran.
+The BobCAD simulation is a quick tool that can be used inside of BobCAD to simulate the current job.
 Due to the factor that the “Post” function is not required to be used prior to running the simulation, the simulator in BobCAD will only simulate out the toolpath that has been created by the user as opposed to the actual G-Code that will be sent to the machine.
-Since most of the post processor that are available at bobcadsupport.com and that are installed when initially installing the software have been tested on several customer’s computer they should be perfectly formatted for the specific controller that they are made for.
-If a post processor however does have any formatting error then the simulator will not be able to recognize this issue due to it not simulating the G-Code.
+Each machine has different G-Code formats that are needed depending on the Controller that is being used for that machine and the machine type (Lathe, Mill, etc..).
+So, this is the reason that the simulator inside of BobCAD is only based on the toolpath (before converting to G-Code).

 Pic.
 2 - Simulating an Example Part File in NC Editor